Today is Mother's Day.

 Any way you choose to mark Mother's Day is fine.
 It's the time spent together that really counts.

 Be sure to spend time your mother today if you can.
-Be sure to call if you can't be there.
+Be sure to call if you can't.
 There are many readers who only wish they had the opportunity to do so, one last time.

 Happy Mother's Day to one and all.